How Challenges Work

 Anyone the world-over can participate in a Solve challenge and submit a solution.
 Whether you’ve just started building your solution and your team, you’re running a pilot, or you’re ready to scale, we’re looking for innovators and entrepreneurs with the best solutions to these global challenges.

 The first round of judging takes place once solutions close.
 After an initial screening by Solve staff, our experts and industry leaders select finalists from all of the solutions to the challenge submitted on the platform.
 Those finalists will be invited to a live pitch event where we select our Solver class with the most promising solutions.

 - SUPPORTING SOLUTIONS & PARTNERSHIPS

-Our Solvers then gain access to Solve’s community.
-The Solve staff helps match-make between Solvers and leaders from the tech industry, business, philanthropy, government, and civil society who are seeking partnerships and opportunities to implement innovative, scalable ideas.
-Partnerships between our Solvers and members will be announced at our flagship event Solve at MIT.
+Our Solver cohort then gains access to Solve’s community.
+The Solve staff helps match-make between the Solver class and leaders from the tech industry, business, philanthropy, government, and civil society who are seeking partnerships and opportunities to implement innovative, scalable ideas.
+Partnerships between our Solver class and members will be announced at our flagship event Solve at MIT.